mmarronetravels-sudo/scholarpath-website/scholarpath-site/README.md

   - Student Portal
   - Counselor Portal
   - Parent Portal
-- All CTAs now point to "Request a Demo"
+- All CTAs now point to "Schedule a Demo"

 ## Deployment